-The Office of Human Resources is responsible for the personnel services and human resource development.
-Under the direction of its assistant vice president, the office administers all university payroll and personnel functions, as well as the recruitment and hiring of non-faculty personnel.
+The Office of Human Resources is responsible for personnel services and human resource development.
+The office administers all university payroll and personnel functions, as well as the recruitment and hiring of non-faculty personnel.
 More specific services provided include in-processing, maintaining personnel records, and administering employee group benefits.
 The department also serves as a central location for employees to initiate changes to the university's payroll/personnel/benefit database.
+The website address for Human Resources Services is http://kennesaw.edu/hr.